Celibacy: Catholic Church

 Statutes forbidding clergy from having wives were written beginning with the Council of Elvira (306) but these early statutes were not universal and were often defied by clerics and then retracted by hierarchy.
 The Synod of Gangra (345) condemned a false asceticism whereby worshipers boycotted celebrations presided over by married clergy.
 The Apostolic Constitutions (c.
 400) excommunicated a priest or bishop who left his wife "under the pretense of piety" (Mansi, 1:51).

 "A famous letter of Synesius of Cyrene (c.
 414) is evidence both for the respecting of personal decision in the matter and for contemporary appreciation of celibacy.
 For priests and deacons clerical marriage continued to be in vogue".

 "The Second Lateran Council (1139) seems to have enacted the first written law making sacred orders a direct impediment to marriage for the universal Church."
 Celibacy was first required of some clerics in 1123 at the First Lateran Council.
 Because clerics resisted it, the celibacy mandate was restated at the Second Lateran Council (1139) and the Council of Trent (1545–64).
 In places, coercion and enslavement of clerical wives and children was apparently involved in the enforcement of the law.
 "The earliest decree in which the children [of clerics] were declared to be slaves and never to be enfranchised [freed] seems to have been a canon of the Synod of Pavia in 1018.
-Similar penalties were promulgated against wives and concubines (see the Synod of Melfi, 1189 can. xii), who by the very fact of their unlawful connexion with a subdeacon or clerk of higher rank became liable to be seized by the over-lord".
+Similar penalties were promulgated against wives and concubines (see the Synod of Melfi, 1189 can. xii), who by the very fact of their unlawful connection with a subdeacon or clerk of higher rank became liable to be seized by the over-lord".

 In the Roman Catholic Church, the Twelve Apostles are considered to have been the first priests and bishops of the Church.
 Some say the call to be eunuchs for the sake of Heaven in Matthew 19 was a call to be sexually continent and that this developed into celibacy for priests as the successors of the apostles.
 Others see the call to be sexually continent in Matthew 19 to be a caution for men who were too readily divorcing and remarrying.